TickTeam/guide-tt/ticktick_web_app/how_to_create_checklist.md

 ### How to create a checklist?

-Checklist is always used for shopping list.
-Sometimes you use checklists to break a big task into some small ones such as family trip arrangement.
+Checklist is always used for shopping list, and you can also use checklists to break a big task into some small ones such as family trip arrangement.

 <br />